Fikerte-T/product-list-with-carts/README.md

-# Frontend Mentor - QR code component solution
+# Product list with carts

  This is product list project that includes a functional cart.